Differences

 ===== Defining attribute mappings ===== ===== Defining attribute mappings =====

-Participants are defined globally but user assignments are workspace-specific (under Management > Participants).
+-Participants are defined globally but user assignments are workspace-specific (under Management > Participants).
 Therefore every combination of participant and workspace can be seen as another user permission group.
-For such a combination, it is possible to declare it as a user permission group with a custom name (see SCIM settings).
-When set to enabled for a participant and a workspace, this is returned by the Stages SCIM API as user permission group with the given name and the prefix ''VG-<workspace-id>''.
-Participants are defined globally but user assignments are workspace-specific (under Management > Participants).
+For such a combination, it is possible to declare it as user permission group with a custom name (see SCIM settings).
+When set to enabled for a participant and workspacethis is returned by the Stages SCIM API as user permission group with the given name and the prefix ''VG-<workspace-id>''.+Participants are defined globally but user assignments are workspace-specific (under Management > Participants).
 Therefore every combination of participant and workspace can be seen as another user permission group.
-For such a combination, it is possible to declare it as a user permission group with a custom name (see SCIM settings).
-When set to enabled for a participant and a workspace, this is returned by the Stages SCIM API as user permission group with the given name and the prefix ''VG-<workspace-id>''.
+Such combinations can be selectivly exposed as user groups via SCIM for managing user assignments.
+When SCIM exposure is enabled via the SCIM settings of workspace-specific participant a custom name needs to be setwhich will be visible by the SCIM client prefixed by ''VG-<workspace-id>''.

 +